23kart/log-sign-in/README.md

-Log-in and sign-up done using React.js
+Log-in and sign-up done using React.js and HTML/CSS.